userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 	* Do some research about which type of NN is adequate for the model.
 	* Is the NN used originally in the model the best for the task?
 	* Should I use available libraries or write my own code for NN.
-	* Think about how to record a video/timelapse if the cell structure
+	* Think about how to record a video/timelapse of the cell structure

 ### 20170914:
 * Fixed plotting.
 Now works like a charm.
 Fast and smooth.